StanfordVL/RubiksNet/README.md

 it with your own data loader.
 If you run the above script, you should see RubiksNet-tiny gradually overfitting the artificial training data.

+With minor modifications, RubiksNet should be largely compatible with video action recognition pipelines in other related repos.

 ## Testing